bgonzalezbustamante/chilean-undersecretaries/README.md

 ### Codebook

 The file `chl_undersecretaries.csv` in `data/tidy` subfolder is the data set on Chilean undersecretaries between 1990 and 2022.
 This set contains 424 observations.
+The codebook is also available in [`PDF`](docs/codebook_undersecretaries.pdf).

 - `id`.
 Unique ID for each undersecretary-portfolio observation.